Welcome to Buddhism.net

 Meng and Soryu carefully pored over the entirety of the early Buddhist canon to present you the Buddhism for All web series, featuring the essentials about Buddhism that everyone needs to know.

-The Buddhism for All project started as a book of that title.
-It has been reviewed and vetted by great Buddhist masters and scholars, including Venerable Bhikkhu Bodhi, and personally blessed by His Holiness the Dalai Lama.
+The Buddhism for All project started as a book of that title (available on Amazon or wherever books are sold).
+It has been reviewed and vetted by great Buddhist masters and scholars, and personally blessed by His Holiness the Dalai Lama.
 We created the web series to share the content for free with everyone in the world, so people don’t have to pay to access the Buddha’s precious teachings.

 Latest Content